scil-vital/dwi_ml/source/getting_started.rst

         | [comet]
         | api_key=YOUR-API-KEY

+Alternatively, you can add it as an environment variable.
+Add this to your $HOME/.bashrc file.

+        | export COMET_API_KEY=YOUR-API-KEY

   An API (application programming interface) is a code that gets passed in by applications, containing information to identify its user, for instance.
-To get an API key, see `<www.comet.ml/api/my/settings>`_.
+To get an API key, see `<https://https://www.comet.com/docs/v2/guides/getting-started/quickstart/#get-an-api-key>`_.
 Click on the key icon, copy value to the clipboard and save it in your file in $HOME.

 Installing dwi_ml